 Curcumin nano-formulations and the bioavailability arms race

-May 17, 2026 · 6 min read ·
+6 min read ·

 Curcumin is one of the worst-absorbed compounds in mainstream supplementation.
 Plain unformulated curcumin reaches plasma at concentrations that barely register on liquid chromatography.
 The supplement industry has responded with a generation of patented formulations — phytosomes, micelles, nanoparticles, liposomes, and adjuvant-paired powders — each claiming dramatic absorption gains.
-The numbers are real, but the marketing leaps from "more in the blood" to "more clinical effect" deserve scrutiny.
+The numbers are real, but the marketing leap from "more in the blood" to "more clinical effect" deserves scrutiny.

 The absorption problem